An in-principle super-polynomial quantum advantage for approximating combinatorial optimization problems via computational learning theory: Introduction

 This topic is particularly prominently discussed in the realm of \emph{near-term quantum computers} \cite{preskill_quantum_2018}, for which full quantum error correction and fault tolerance seem out of scope, but which may well offer computational advantages over classical computers \cite{arute_googlesupremacy_2019,hangleiter_supremacyreview_2022}.
 Indeed, for such devices, algorithms such as the \emph{quantum approximate optimization algorithm} \cite{farhi_qaoa_2014} have been designed precisely to solve combinatorial optimization problems of the above mentioned kind.
-Surely these instances of variational algorithms \cite{cerezo_variational_2021, mcclean_variational_2016} will not always be able to solve such problems: At best, these algorithms may be able to produce approximate solutions that are better than those found by classical computers.
+Surely these instances of variational algorithms \cite{cerezo_variational_2021, mcclean_variational_2016,zhou_qaoaperformance_2020} will not always be able to solve such problems: At best, these algorithms may be able to produce approximate solutions that are better than those found by classical computers.
 They may also be able to efficiently find good approximations for more instances than classical computers when they are used perfectly.
 When actually operated in realistic, noisy environments, the performance of quantum devices is further reduced.
-Indeed, for variational algorithms run on noisy devices, some obstacles have been identified for quantum computers that involve circuits that are deeper than logarithmic \cite{stilck_noisyoptimization_2020, quek_errormitigation_2022, takagi_errormitigation_2022}, obstacles that may well be read as indications that it will be challenging to achieve quantum advantages in the presence of realistic noise levels.
-Specifically for variational algorithms aimed at tackling classical combinatorial optimization problems that are being cast in the form of minimizing the energy of commuting Hamiltonian terms, further obstructions have been identified.
-Already at logarithmic depth, there is solid evidence that noise spreads over the entire system, challenging a possible quantum advantage in combinatorial optimization \cite{garcia_errorpropagation_2022}.
-Some small instances of the problem can even be classically efficiently simulated heuristic performance of quantum approximate optimization prmoses can be encouraging \cite{zhou_qaoaperformance_2020}.
-Then, small noise levels are known to assist in the optimization problem accompanying the variational algorithm \cite{liu_smallnoise_2022}.
+Indeed, for variational algorithms run on noisy devices, some obstacles have been identified for quantum computers that involve circuits that are deeper than logarithmic \cite{stilck_noisyoptimization_2020, ryuji_errormitigation_2022, quek_errormitigation_2022, takagi_errormitigation_2022}, obstacles that may well be read as indications that it will be challenging to achieve quantum advantages in the presence of realistic noise levels.

+For variational algorithms aimed at tackling classical combinatorial optimization problems that are being cast in the form of minimizing the energy of commuting Hamiltonian terms, further obstructions are known \cite{garcia_errorpropagation_2022}.
+Some small instances of the problem can even be classically efficiently simulated (even though small noise levels may help \cite{liu_smallnoise_2022}).